Skip to Content

 United for Change

-School of Social Work to Honor Jessica Perusse at Social Justice Award Ceremony
+School of Social Work Honors Jessica Perusse with Rubenstein Social Justice Award

 As director of The Camden Life Center in Camden, New York, Jessica Perusse, LCSW-R, CSSW, has several ties to the students and faculty in the School of Social Work in the Falk College of Sport and Human Dynamics.

-That connection will grow even stronger on March 27, when Perusse will be the keynote speaker at the annual Dan and Mary Lou Rubenstein Social Justice Award program from 6 to 8 p.m. in Room 200 White Hall in Falk College.
-And to honor Perusse’s dedication to social justice, she will also be the recipient of the School of Social Work’s prestigious Social Justice Award.
+That connection grew even stronger on March 27, when Perusse received the School of Social Work’s prestigious Social Justice Award.
+Perusse also served as the keynote speaker of the annual Dan and Mary Lou Rubenstein Social Justice Award program that was held before a standing-room-only audience in Room 200 White Hall in Falk College.

 Presented for more than 30 years during National Social Work Month in March, the Rubenstein Social Justice Award is given in honor of the late professor Dan Rubenstein, a former faculty member in the School of Social Work, and his late wife, Mary Lou, a former school social worker.
 Recipients of this award are role models whose courage and strength inspire others to stand up—and step up—to advocate and be a voice in their local community.
 The values of social justice are integral to honorees’ daily lives, and their work represents the true spirit of the Rubenstein Social Justice Award.